ymz-ncnk/musgo/README.md

 ## Errors
 Often validation errors are wrapped by one of the predefined error (from the `errs` package):
-- FieldError - happens when field validation failed.
+- FieldError - happens when the field validation failed.
 Contains the field name and cause.
-- SliceError - happens when validation of the slice element failed.
+- SliceError - happens when the validation of the slice element failed.
 Contains the element index and cause.
-- ArrayError - happens when validation of the array element failed.
+- ArrayError - happens when the validation of the array element failed.
 Contains the element index and cause.
-- MapKeyError - happens when validation of the map key failed.
+- MapKeyError - happens when the validation of the map key failed.
 Contains the key and cause.
-- MapValueError - happens when validation of the map value failed.
+- MapValueError - happens when the validation of the map value failed.
 Contains the key, value and cause.

 # Encodings